smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics/index.md

 !@

 @![javascript]
 The type of app you can make will depend on the build library you select.
 If you are using the Node.js build, your app can run as a WebSocket server or as a TCP client.
-If you are using the vanilla JavaScript build, your app can run as a WebSocket client.
-This guide will cover topics that apply to both Node.js and plain JS library builds.
-Specific code snippets for each environment will be shown when applicable.
+If you are using the vanilla JavaScript build (a minified JS file not tied to any specific build system or server structure), your app can run as a WebSocket client.
+This guide will cover topics that apply to both Node.js and vanilla JS library builds.

 ## Basic Configuration
-In order to correctly connect to an SDL enabled head unit, developers need to create a configuration object to pass into an instance of the `SdlManager` class and then start it.
-This configuration object is the `AppConfig`, which requires a `LifecycleConfig` object. `LifecycleConfig` contains the majority of the settings a developer would need to set in order for the app to be operable.
-At the very least, you will want to use the following methods to get started: `setAppId`, `setAppName`, `setLanguageDesired`, `setAppTypes`, and `setTransportConfig`.
+In order to correctly connect to an SDL enabled head unit, developers need to create an `AppConfig` configuration object to pass into an instance of the `SdlManager` class and then start it.
+This configuration object requires a `LifecycleConfig` object which contains the majority of the settings you need to set in order for the app to function.
+You will want to use the following methods to get started: `setAppId`, `setAppName`, `setLanguageDesired`, `setAppTypes`, and `setTransportConfig`.
 These configuration objects support method chaining, which allow you to create the following example configuration object:

 ```js
 const lifecycleConfig = new SDL.manager.LifecycleConfig()